Usually responds within 1 day

 We love to adventure and explore on weekends or in little bursts after school or in the evenings if we have time, and you are generally welcome to join us.
 Mike is an electrical engineer and works from home.
 I am a support worker for two ladies with disabilities.
 We regularly host female international students as part of our family.
 We love to cycle, hike, camp, travel most of all, have interesting conversations that grow our perspective, go out for a drink, craft and make art, dragonboat, kayak and outrigger canoe, do yoga, explore new places, and watch our daughters explore at the beach.
 We volunteer sponsoring refugees in our community and supporting people with disabilities to go on nature adventures.

 Limited internet access

 Can host digital nomads

 This host has indicated that they love having digital nomads stay.

-We have street parking In front of our house if needed for a van.
+We have street parking In front of our house if needed.